jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+Spend twice as long looking at it as drawing it.

+...

 I only want a patron saint to protect me. /
 I only want someone else to bleed.